How to Wear Cardigans Without Looking Frumpy #FightTheFrump

 #6.
 Try different shapes and pay attention to what is trending.

 Cardigan styles go in and out of vogue, so pay attention to what is trending and try different shapes.
-A waterfall cardigan can be nice for a change, or the cocoon cardigans are fun sometimes.
-The ruffle detail on this cardigan is fun, and it’s elongating, although I think it would look better if the arms were more fitted.
+A waterfall cardigan can be nice for a change, and cocoon cardigans are fun sometimes.

 The cocoon style can work well because it has a way of sitting back and letting the front of your outfit show.
-In both of these looks, I wore the cocoon cardigan over a cami that was not very form-fitting, and I think they would look a lot better over a more body-conscious top.
+I wore this cocoon cardigan over a cami that isn’t very form-fitting, but I think it would be more flattering over a more body-conscious top.